-Cofiroute's human resources management is based on a decentralised structure with the presence of a Human Resources (HR) service in each of the Regional Departments as well as at the Company's head office.
-The HR services maintain ongoing social dialogue with the Staff Representative Institutions (IRP) both at Company and regional level, and actively participate in the representative bodies in place since 1 January 2020: Social and Economic Committee and Regional Delegations which, following the professional elections in November 2019, replace the Works Council, the employee representatives, the Health, Safety and Working Conditions Committee (CHSCT), which were abolished on 31 December 2019 in accordance with the law.
+Cofiroute's human resources management is based on a decentralised structure with the presence of a Human Resources (HR) service in each of the regional departments as well as at the Company's head office.
+The HR services maintain ongoing social dialogue with the Staff Representative Institutions (IRP) both at Company and regional level, and actively participate in the representative bodies in place since 1 January 2020: Social and Economic Committee (SEC) and regional delegations which, following the professional elections in November 2019, replace the Works Council, the employee representatives, the Health, Safety and Working Conditions Committee (CHSCT), which were abolished on 31 December 2019 in accordance with the law.

-With regard to the risk of discrimination and harassment, Cofiroute has signed Company agreements on diversity and equal opportunities and the employment of disabled workers.
 In 2009, the Company's commitment to diversity was certified by AFNOR Certification.
-Cofiroute was thus awarded the Diversity Label, which has since been renewed in 2013 and 2017.
+Cofiroute was thus awarded the Diversity Label, which has since been renewed in 2013, 2017 and 2022.
+A Professional Equality, Diversity and Social Review Commission has been set up at the Social and Economic Committee level.